Contents

 Patient Pages from the JAMA Network™

-The following links provide you with examples of self-assessment templates that you can leverage in your practice.
+The following links provide you with examples of self or risk assessment templates that you can leverage in your practice.

 Resources on collecting comprehensive patient demographics and sexual history